aplteam/Tatin/docs_archive/Tatin_Spec.md

 In such a case the last part of the path will be converted into a package ID automatically.

-## CPU versus disk space
+#### CPU versus disk space

 It is not clear whether packages should be saved as ZIP files _**and**_ unzipped as well.
-The ZIP files are required for delivery.
+The ZIP files are required for delivery in any case.

 Keeping the package unzipped might speed up some search operations.
-Those will certainly be needed at a later stage, for example searching for particular code snippets or comments etc. However, the package configuration file and the dependency file are always available unzipped.
+Those will certainly be needed at a later stage, for example searching for particular code snippets or comments etc.
+However, the package configuration file and the dependency file are always available unzipped.

 For the time being the packages are stored unzipped in a sub-folder `data\`.
-This can be switched off, and all the `data\` folders deleted, without causing trouble.
+The package config file and the dependency file (if any) are then copied from the `data\` folder to parent folder.

+If we don't want to keep the `data\` folder then it should be removed as the very last step.
+The code is already there but commented.

 ### Authentication